CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex07_Detections.md

 1. **Run query(2)** the query, result with the event might take up to **5-10 minutes** to appear **(3)**.

    ![Picture 1](../Media/lab9-ex7-2.png)

+1. The table *SecurityEvent* looks to have the data already normalized and easy for us to query.
+Expand the row to see all the columns related to the record.

+1. From the results, we now know that the Threat Actor is using reg.exe to add keys to the Registry key and the program is located in C:\temp. **Run** the following statement to replace the *search* operator with the *where* operator in our query:

+    ```KQL
+    SecurityEvent
+    | where Activity startswith "4688"
+    | where Process == "reg.exe"
+    | where CommandLine startswith "REG"
+    ```

 1. It is important to help the Security Operations Center Analyst by providing as much context about the alert as you can.
 This includes projecting Entities for use in the investigation graph. **Run query** the following query: